KCLabMTU/pLMSNOSite/README.md

 1. Find training data at `data/train/` folder
 2. Find all the codes and models related to training at `training_experiments` folder (To be updated).

-## Notes  :memo:
-1. The prediction runtime directly depends on the length of the input sequence.
-Longer sequences require more time for ProtT5 to generate feature vectors, and consequently, more time is needed for prediction.
-2. In order to tailor the system to your specific requirements, we have ensured that modifying the decision threshold cut-off value is simple and straightforward.
-Here's what you need to do:
-   - Open the `predict.py` file
-     - Navigate to line `171`
-     - You'll find the current cut-off value is set at `0.5`
-     - Adjust this to any preferred cut-off value

-   By following these simple steps, you can easily customize the decision threshold cut-off value to better meet the needs of your project.

 ## Collaboration  :handshake: